Cooee Bay & Wreck Point

 Cooee Bay, along with all the other seaward land between Mulambin and Yeppoon, was originally staked out by Robert Ross and family in the 1860s.

-Very little development happened in Cooee Bay until the early 1900s, as much of the land was swamp, and regularly inundated by king tides and summer storms.
+Very little development happened in the area until the early 1900s.
+Much of the land was mangrove swamp, inundated each year by king tides and summer storms.

-In recent years, Cooee Bay is enjoying serious reinvention as a prestigious location due to its close proximity to the sea, and to schools and other facilities in neighbouring Yeppoon.
+In recent years, Cooee Bay has enjoyed massive reinvention as a prestigious location.
+Its many attributes include close proximity to the sea, schools and commercial facilities in neighbouring Yeppoon.

 If you enjoy this type of article, you can find more on the Central Queensland Places page.
 Feel free to leave any related comments at the end of this page.